-Wendy’s Sugar Cookie: 330 Calories
+Wendy’s Sugar Cookie

 Sugar cookie from Wendy's restaurant and text listing ingredients.